joshbegley/nyt-latest/previous.md

 `The award is given to the player who "combines sportsmanship, gentlemanly conduct, and high playing ability."`\
 https://nytimes.com/athletic/6400639/2025/06/12/anze-kopitar-lady-byng-nhl-award/

-**NWSL and WNBA unions release joint statement in response to immigration raids across the U.S.**\
+**NWSL, WNBA unions release joint statement in response to immigration raids across U.S.**\
-`NWSLPA Executive Director Meghann Burke said, "What’s happening in LA is clearly an immigration issue, but it goes even beyond that."`\
+`NWSLPA executive director Meghann Burke said, "What’s happening in LA is clearly an immigration issue, but it goes even beyond that."`\
 https://nytimes.com/athletic/6421588/2025/06/12/nwsl-wnba-unions-joint-statement-immigration-raids/

 **Brewers pitcher Aaron Civale asks to be traded after move to bullpen**\